 We finally left the airport at 11:30 p.m.
 The only reason we could leave was that Phillip had a friend we had come to see, namely Carla who is native Angolan, and she has a guy by the name of Mr. Abel who could scare up $240 (for the two of us at $120) for the visas.

 Note: this was on a Sunday evening, no bank involved.

 Further note: the demand for payment was not in Angolan currency, the Kwanza.
 Irregular?
 Uh, yeah.

-We left the airport without our passports.
-We were told to come back for them in the morning.
-We also left without our luggage.
-Our baggage was nowhere to be found.
+We left the airport without our passports and were told to come back for them in the morning.
+We also left without our luggage; our baggage nowhere to be found.